-In a nutshell, our contribution to the literature is manifold: It is the first study of ethnoeconomic conflict that simultaneously i) studies farmer-herder conflicts, ii) covers a whole continent (Africa) and iii) provides evidence on the mechanisms at work.
-In particular, we provide evidence of an important understudied channel, namely migration under climate stress leading to violent competition on resources.
-We find that this configuration can account for roughly a third of Africa's fatal conflicts and magnifies the impact of temperature shocks threefold.
-Finally, our analysis permits to formulate a series of policy recommendations: Stepping up formal institutions for property rights protection and land dispute resolution can substantially attenuate the risk of farmer-herder tensions in times of heat stress where economic disruption puts at risk traditional arrangements.
+In summary, our contribution to the literature is manifold.
+Firstly, our study is the first to examine farmer-herder conflicts in the face of temperature shocks in the context of ethno-economic conflict.
+Secondly, we cover an entire continent, Africa, which adds a broad geographic scope to our analysis.
+Thirdly, our research provides evidence on the mechanisms underlying these conflicts.
+Specifically, we highlight the significant role of magnified migration patterns under climate stress, leading to violent competition over resources.
+Our findings suggest that this configuration can account for approximately one-third of fatal conflicts in Africa and can amplify the impact of temperature shocks threefold.
+Furthermore, our analysis enables the formulation of a series of policy recommendations.
+We emphasize the importance of strengthening formal institutions for property rights protection and land dispute resolution.
+These measures can substantially mitigate the risk of tensions between farmers and herders during periods of heat stress, where economic disruptions jeopardize traditional arrangements.